Zelenskyy meets with UK's Starmer as Europe braces for Trump-Putin summit

 Territorial integrity

 The Kremlin on Thursday said the meeting between Trump and Putin in Alaska will start at 11:30 a.m. local time.
-Putin’s foreign policy advisor, Yuri Ushakov, told reporters that Trump and Putin will first sit down for a one-on-one meeting.
+Putin’s foreign policy advisor, Yuri Ushakov, told reporters that Trump and Putin will first sit down for a one-on-one meeting followed by a meeting between the two delegations.
+Talks will then continue over “a working breakfast,” Ushakov said.

-Aside from Putin, the Russian delegation will include Foreign Minister Sergey Lavrov, Defense Minister Andrei Belousov, Finance Minister Anton Siluanov and the head of Russia’s sovereign wealth fund Kirill Dmitriev.
-Following the meetings between Trump and Putin and their delegations, the two leaders will hold a joint press conference, Ushakov said.
+Putin on Thursday held a meeting with top government officials on the upcoming summit.
+In a short video released by the Kremlin, he said that Trump’s administration was making “quite energetic and sincere efforts to stop the hostilities” and to “reach agreements that are of interest to all parties involved in this conflict.”

+Putin also suggested agreements could be reached with the U.S. "in the area of control over strategic offensive weapons at the next stage.”

-During a call Wednesday among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — Starmer stressed that any deal reached on bringing the fighting to an end must protect the “territorial integrity” of Ukraine.
+During a call Wednesday among leaders of countries involved in the “coalition of the willing” — those who are prepared to help police any future peace agreement between Moscow and Kyiv — Starmer stressed that any ceasefire deal must protect the “territorial integrity” of Ukraine.

 Macron: Trump willing to share in security guarantees